wp-plugins/social-all-in-one-bot/Readme.txt

 * 39% more interaction for Photo posts get in facebook
 * 23% more interaction for Shorter posts (70 Chars)
 * 2X more engagement for posts with photo album or picture in facebook

+Social all in one plugin supports facebook and twitter automated posts now.

 **Best Time**